12005 SW 130 St. Ste. 302, Miami, FL 33186, USA

 +1 866 606 2782

 The American farmhouse styled bathroom is a little bit of an oxymoron.
 The original American farmhouses were actually constructed in an era when the only kind of bathroom was the outhouse!
-When farm house owners eventually started bringing the plumbing inside of their homes, they never actual built a spate bathroom.
-They would just stick a sink, tub and toilet into an extra bedroom and that was the bathroom.
-The function and practicality of these farm house styled bathrooms is what has made the charismatic farm house bathroom so popular in this era.
-People want simple and functionally optimised bathrooms.
-So how do you achieve this farm house design in your bathroom?
+When farmhouse owners eventually started bringing the plumbing inside of their homes, they never actually built a spate bathroom.
+They would just stick a sink, tub, and toilet into an extra bedroom and that was the bathroom.
+The function and practicality of these farmhouse styled bathrooms are what has made the charismatic farmhouse bathroom so popular in this era.
+People want simple and functionally optimized bathrooms.
+So how do you achieve this farmhouse design in your bathroom?
 It’s really quite simple, here are some “must have” traits you need to implement for a farmhouse bathroom.

 Think back to when farm owners originally brought their outhouses into the house.
-Generally, farm houses were built with many small rooms and there was always an attic.
-Farmers would just turn a spare room or the attic into their new bathroom, making the bathrooms back then a lot more spacious than now days!
+Generally, farmhouses were built with many small rooms and there was always an attic.
+Farmers would just turn a spare room or the attic into their new bathroom, making the bathrooms back then a lot more spacious than nowadays!
 So if you have that extra room that you’re never going to use, and you really love having a large bathroom then go for it.
-If you can have the space, then you will have the opportunity to nail the style on the head.
-Be as quirky as you like with the placement of your tub, sink, vanity and toilet
+If you can have space, then you will have the opportunity to nail the style on the head.
+Be as quirky as you like with the placement of your tub, sink, vanity, and toilet

 A farmhouse bathroom is simple, practical and functional.
 There was no messing about with accessories.
 There was no worry about the kind of tile that needed to be laid in order to match the wallpaper and backsplash.
 Nothing was over decorated.
 They also used many repurposed pieces of furniture or bathroom ware to build up the contents of their bathroom.
 Keep this in mind when styling your farmhouse bathroom.
 Channel function, form and repurposing into your design, rather than ornament.